sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 # Introduction
 The scope of this document is to provide the requirements and a high-level design proposal for Sonic dockers management using Kubernetes.

 The existing mode, which we term as '**Legacy mode**' has all container images burned in the image and the systemd manages the features.
 Under the hood, the systemctl service calls feature specific scripts for start/stop/wait.
 These scripts use docker to start/stop/wait to manage the containers.

 With this proposal, we extend container images to kubernetes-support, where the image could be downloaded from external repositaries.
 The external Kubernetes masters could be used to deploy container image updates at a massive scale, through manifests.
+This new mode, we term as "**kubernetes mode**"

 # Requirements
 The following are the high level requirements to meet.
-1. Kubernetes support is optional.
+1. Kubernetes mode is optional.
     * Switch could run completely in legacy mode, if desired.
-    * Image could be built with no Kubernetes packages, to save image size cost.
+    * The SONiC image could be built with no Kubernetes packages, to save on image size cost.
     * Current set of commands continue to work as before.

-2. A feature could be managed using local container image or kubernetes-provided image
+2. A feature could be managed using local container image (*legacy mode*) or kubernetes-provided image (*kubernetes-mode*).
-    * A feature could be marked for legacy or kubernetes mode, with legacy being default
+    * A feature could be configured for legacy or kubernetes mode, with legacy being default
     * A feature could be switched between two modes.
     * A feature could default to local image, when/where kubernetes image is not available.